basic-1/basic-1c/b1c/docs/reference.md

 - `RSET$(<string>, <numeric>)` - returns the string specifed with the first argument right justified to a length provided with the second argument
 - `LCASE$(<string>)` - converts all string letters to lower case
 - `RCASE$(<string>)` - converts all string letters to upper case
-- `SET$(<string>, <numeric>)` - returns a string consisting of several repeatitions of the same character, the first argument is a character to repeat (the first character of the string is used) and the second argument is number of character repeatitions.
+- `SET$([<string>], <numeric>)` - returns a string consisting of several repeatitions of the same character, the first argument is a character to repeat (the first character of the string is used) and the second argument is number of character repeatitions.
+The first argument is optional: if it is omitted the function will return string consisting of spaces.
 - `CBYTE(<string> | <numeric>)` - converts numeric value or textual representation of a numeric value to `BYTE` integer value
 - `CINT(<string> | <numeric>)` - converts numeric value or textual representation of a numeric value to `INT` integer value
 - `CWRD(<string> | <numeric>)` - converts numeric value or textual representation of a numeric value to `WORD` integer value